 We generate virtually all of our revenue in Ireland, where substantially all of our customers are located.
 Demand for our products and services is influenced by a number of factors, including the strength of the Irish economy.
-While the Irish economy is expected to rebound from the impact of the Covid-19 pandemic and the European Commission forecasts domestic economic growth of 6% in 2021, our business and results of operations have, in the past, been negatively affected by recessions in the Irish economy.
+While the Irish economy has been rebounding from the impact of the Covid-19 pandemic, with the Central Bank of Ireland forecasting GDP growth of 8.7% and modified domestic demand of 7.1% in 2022, our business and results of operations could potentially be impacted by, and have, in the past, been negatively affected by, recessions in the Irish economy.